Sebobo/Shel.Blog/README.md

 I developed this blog package for several projects including my own [blog](http://www.mind-the-seb.de).

-## Build with Fusion & Yaml
+## Build with Fusion & AFX & YAML

-Almost all functions of this blog package are based on Fusion and Yaml configurations.
+Almost all features of this blog package are based on Fusion, AFX and YAML configurations.
-Just some php spice for sorting :)
 So it's very easy to extend and adapt to your needs.

 ## Installation

-Install via composer
+Add the dependency to your site package like this

-`composer require shel/blog`
+    `composer require --no-update shel/blog`

+And then run `composer update` in your projects root folder.

 You can overwrite and modify the different content elements to your needs:

-* `Shel.Blog:BlogEntry` - A single blog post
+* `Shel.Blog:Document.Article` - A single blog post
-* `Shel.Blog:BlogFeed` - The container for blog entries which also works as archive and atom feed
+* `Shel.Blog:Document.Feed` - The container for blog entries which also works as archive and atom feed
+* `Shel.Blog:Document.Category` - A category (or tag) which can be referenced by articles and also renders a feed
-* `Shel.Blog:LatestBlogEntries` - Renders a sorted list of blog posts for example on your homepage
+* `Shel.Blog:Content.LatestArticles` - Renders a sorted list of blog posts for example on your homepage

+### Upgrade from version 2.x or 3.x

+A lot of prototypes and documents were refactored and therefore this upgrade will break your site.
+The new structure tries to use the most recent best practices for Neos CMS and allows you to easily override many parts of the rendering.

+But there is a node migration to update your nodes.
+Run it like this after installation:

+    ./flow node:migrate 20190214140619

+Blog feeds and categories also received a new content area for introduction texts (SEO!).
+Add them by running this:

+    ./flow node:repair

+But if you did an override on any prototype in your own package you should adapt the naming and structure.

+The integrated support for `flattr` and `disqus` was removed.
+If you still need it, please add it yourself.

 ## Setup a new feed